kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

                return runConfigFunc
            }
           ```
-       1. Add the following ```` helper function at the bottom of the test file
+       1. Add the following `sendRpcCall` helper function at the bottom of the test file
        ```
        func sendRpcCall(ipAddress string, rpcJsonString string, targetStruct interface{}) error {
            rpcPort := 8545